mehulagg/gitlab/.gitlab/issue_templates/Design Sprint.md

 The Mural link to the collaboration project will be provided in the issue before the start of the Design Sprint.

 * **Video and/or screen recording tool** (Loom, Quicktime, Zoom or another tool you are using).<br/>
 As part of the pre-Sprint homework, you will be asked to record a short Lightning Walkthrough video.
-You can use any tool you feel comfortable with that can capture your screen and your audio.
+You can use any tool you feel comfortable with as long as it can capture your screen, mouse pointer and your audio.

 * **A4/Letter sized paper (preferably white blank), Sharpies/Pens** (please don't use a pencil because it doesn't create enough contrast for photos).<br/>
 Day 2 of the sprint involves some (async) ideation via sketching so you will need a writing utensil (Sharpies are preferred) and some paper.
 This is the most fun part of the Sprint where you get into a design thinking mindset and can appeal to your creative self.